-Have you ever scored an amazing deal on a flight only to find out that the person next to you paid more or less than you for theirs?
+Have you ever scored an amazing deal on a flight only to find out that the person next to you paid more (or less) than you for theirs?
 If you’ve ever wondered why, there are a few factors that affect the price tag of your ticket.
-Here are 7 reasons why the cost of your seat may be different from the one next to yours.
+From advance purchase fares and discounted child rates to upgradeable fares, here are 7 reasons why the cost of your seat may be different from the one next to yours.

 While the opportunities to fly on a discount are few and far between these days, some airlines offer discounted children’s fares.
-Youngsters, 2-11 years-old and accompanied by an adult, can sometimes save big, with up to 75% off the adult fare.
+Youngsters, 2-11 years-old and accompanied by an adult, can sometimes save big, up to 75% off the adult fare.
 Children’s airfares, and the policy around them, differs from airline to airline.
-To be sure you’re not missing out, ask an Airfare Expert!
+To be sure you’re not missing out, ask an Expert Traveller!

 Airlines charge infants a discounted fare, and depending on where you’re travelling to, it can be as low as 10% of the adult fare, plus taxes.
 While the cost of travelling with an infant in your lap will be minimal, parents can also opt for infants to travel in a seat of his or their own, typically for the price of a child’s fare.
 Like children’s fares, the rules on infant fares differ from airline to airline – you know what to do.
 Yup, just ask us.

 Round-the-world tickets are custom made fares determined in price by each airline alliance.
 Travellers flying on a one-city flight will be paying a significant difference in fare from the globetrotter flying on a round-the-world ticket.
 Round-the-world tickets are made up of a series of flights that piece together an extended journey.